-- · Let engine cool. - Clean around engine dipstick. - Remove engine OIL FILLER CAP/DIPSTICK and wipe it clean. - Insert engine OIL FILLER CAP/DIPSTICK into the oil filler neck as shown but do not screw it in, then remove it to check the oil - If oil is near or below the lower limit mark on the dipstick, fill with the recommended oil (refer to Table Engine and clutch oil type on the next page) to the upper limit mark (bottom edge of the oil fill hole).
-Do not overfill.
-If oil is above the full mark, drain excess oil. - Replace Oil filler cap/dipstick.
+- Let engine cool. - Clean around engine dipstick. - Remove engine OIL FILLER CAP/DIPSTICK and wipe it clean. - Insert engine OIL FILLER CAP/DIPSTICK into the oil filler neck as shown but do not screw it in, then remove it to check the oil - If oil is near or below the lower limit mark on the dipstick, fill with the recommended oil (refer to Table Engine and clutch oil type on the next page) to the upper limit mark (bottom edge of the oil fill hole).
+DO NOT overfill.
+If oil is above the full mark, drain excess oil.